 October 13, 2022

 There is a lot in the news about DACA and it’s important to stay up to date.
-Watch this Webinar for information about the DACA Rule going into effect on October 31, 2022 and the Court decision announced on October 5, 2022.
-Please note the Webinar is up to date as of October 13, 2022.
+Watch this webinar for information about the DACA rule going into effect on October 31, 2022 and the court decision announced on October 5, 2022.
+Please note the webinar is up to date as of October 13, 2022.

 September 29, 2022